- THC free

 Suggested Use: Apply to clean, dry skin every 4 to 6 hours or as needed.

 Warnings: For external use only.
 Use only as directed.
 Avoid contact with eyes.
 Do not apply to open wounds or use with heating pad.
 Stop use and consult a doctor if skin redness or skin irritation develops or if condition worsens.
+Do not use if pregnant or breastfeeding.
 Keep out of reach of children.
 If swallowed seek medical care or contact a Poison Control Center right away.
 Consult a doctor if under 18 years of age.
 Store at room temperature.

 Statements have not been evaluated by the Food and Drug Administration.
 Product not intended to diagnose, treat, cure or prevent disease.

 Confirmatory third-party lab testing is a key element of our “track and trace” system and confirms that our CBD products are exactly what we claim.
 We employ lab testing at all major stages including harvest, crystal isolate production, nano amplification and finished product.
 Each product undergoes rigorous testing to ensure product quality, consistency and purity documented by a Certificate of Analysis (COA) by product lot.
 The COA documents the chemical make-up, ingredients and purity of cannabinoids and other compounds, as well as ensure legal limits are met including confirmation that our products are THC free.
 Our testing also measures potency and ensures pesticides, residuals and pathogens are not present.

 Cannabidiol (or “CBD”) is one of several chemical compounds called cannabinoids.
 CBD is derived from the Cannabis sativa plant.
 CBD is non-psychoactive and non-intoxicating.

 What is the difference between hemp and marijuana?